LuTAHQ/movie_app_hive/README.md

 A new Flutter project.

 ## Movie APP With Hive Local Storage
-#link to the Hivw documentation
+#link to the Hive documentation
 https://docs.hivedb.dev/#/README